nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M07 - Building a REST API/L5 - Exception Handling in the API.md

 Specifically, we'll explore different mechanisms in Spring to handle exceptions gracefully and return a correct response back to the client.

-The relevant module you need to import when you're starting with this lesson is: [m8-exception-handling-start](https://github.com/eugenp/learn-spring/tree/module8/m8-exception-handling-start)
+The relevant module for this lesson is: [exception-handling-end](https://github.com/nbicocchi/spring-boot-course/tree/module8/exception-handling-end)

-If you want have a look at the fully implemented lesson, as a reference, feel free to import: [m8-exception-handling-end](https://github.com/eugenp/learn-spring/tree/module8/m8-exception-handling-end)

 ## Overview